 M. Kövér, who also briefly served as acting President of Hungary in 2012, was answering a question from the audience on “How can Christian culture be preserved in a world where liberalism is creeping into all areas of human life?”.
 This “sneaking liberalism” has now become the “bloody reality”, according to M. Kövér, who then went on to joke about parents refusing to assign a gender to their child or on countries scrapping gender references from the language.

-Outrage from the opposition and civil rights groups
+Hungarian opposition and civil rights groups outraged at “homophobic comments”

 His remarks and parallel between pedophiles and adopting homosexual couples sparked outrage among opposition politicians and LGBT rights activists.
 “He should be ashamed”, said Timea Szabo from the centre-left party Dialogue for Hungary, while prominent opposition MP Bernadett Szel said this showed Fidesz had no more “inhibitions”.